telerik/kendo-ui-builder/docs/styles-themes/index.md

 ## Custom Themes

 The custom themes of the Builder provide only appearance (color) options for the generated web projects.
-The theme layout and metrics are inherited from the []().
+The theme layout and metrics are inherited from the Kendo UI base stylesheets.

 ### Using Integrated Icon Fonts